carbon-language/carbon-lang/llvm/docs/LangRef.rst

 be used.
 The target may choose a different TLS model if the specified model is not supported, or if a better choice of model can be made.

-A variable may be defined as a global "constant," which indicates that the contents of the variable will **never** be modified (enabling better optimization, allowing the global data to be placed in the read-only section of an executable, etc).
-Note that variables that need runtime initialization cannot be marked "constant" as there is a store to the variable.
+A variable may be marked with ``constant``, which indicates that the contents of the variable will **never** be modified (enabling better optimization, allowing the global data to be placed in the read-only section of an executable, etc).
+Note that variables that need runtime initialization cannot be marked ``constant`` as there is a store to the variable.

 LLVM explicitly allows *declarations* of global variables to be marked